ap25024/haic-app/README.md

 ## Automated Business Insight Generation Using Large Language Models with User-in-the-Loop Evaluation
 ## Project purpose
 The project explores how large language models can support the interpretation of business data within a workflow that includes human evaluation.
 The application performs predefined calculations and provides their results to the model alongside the user's business context.
-Users then decide which insights to accept, edit or reject *before viewing a final Reviewed Insight Summary. *.
+Users then decide which insights to accept, edit or reject before viewing a final Reviewed Insight Summary.
 Their decisions determine the content retained in the final summary.

 ## Main features